 When we are building software as a team, we want to get from ideas to production with quality, reliability, and security quickly and within budget, so that our organization can deliver promised value and achieve our business outcomes.

-Every year at GitLab, we choose some specific areas of emphasis to help guide the teams on the directional themes that we want to accentuate in our product.
+Every year at GitLab, we choose some specific areas of emphasis to help guide the teams on the areas of our product that we want to accentuate.
 This section is used to highlight that emphasis.
 It is not a comprehensive list of everything we plan to do this year.
 Direction for each stage and category can be found at the respective direction pages.
 We are not asking the teams to deviate from their core mission.

 Many teams will see themselves contributing to these areas of emphasis directly.
 The other teams will continue to execute on their mission - that is also important.